Khaled Nezzar: Political career

-He became Minister of Defense in July 1990.
+Nezzar became Minister of Defense in July 1990.
 In his memoirs, he recounts his hostility during this period to the interim prime minister Mouloud Hamrouche and president Chadli Bendjedid, whom he accuses of effectively "conniving" with the Islamic Salvation Front for the sake of increasing their power.

 After the Islamic Salvation Front's electoral victory in 1991, he, along with Larbi Belkheir, was among the leading generals who decided to depose then-President Chadli Bendjedid and annul the elections, marking the beginning of the Algerian Civil War.
 He became a member of the new provisional governing body, the High Council of State (HCS), when it was established in January 1991.
 He survived an assassination attempt in February 1993 in El Biar (Algiers), and gave up his position five months later, when the HCS's mandate terminated.
 In 1999, he (unusual for an Algerian general) published his memoirs, written in French and translated into Arabic.